Student Health Insurance Plan (SHIP) Waiver Policies

 - International undergraduate, graduate, & professional students eligible for SHIP and enrolled in either online or on-campus coursework residing in the United States can request to waive SHIP if they have comparable US-based employer coverage filed in the United States through their direct employment or through a dependent’s employer.
 Individual plans purchased on the Marketplace, travel plans, or home-country employer plans are not considered comparable to the Student Health Insurance Plan (SHIP).
 Please carefully read the Criteria for Comparable Coverage section below.

 - Be fully compliant with the provisions of the Affordable Care Act (ACA) and all state and federal mandates.
 Click here to confirm if your plan is ACA compliant;

-- Cover accident and sickness at a minimum of 80% with no lifetime maximum (i.e. unlimited benefit) per accident or sickness OR the co-insurance must not exceed 20%.
+- Cover a minimum of 80% with no lifetime maximum (i.e., unlimited benefit) per accident or sickness OR the co-insurance must not exceed 20%.
 This requirement can be waived if:

-- Have an in-network individual deductible no greater than $1,000 per policy year (this will be waived for US employer-plans);
+- Have an in-network individual deductible no more than $1,000 per policy year (this will be waived for U.S. employer plans);

 - Healthcare Sharing Ministry Plans